-- Beware of the tax impacts on your investments.
-Seek a variety of tax-deductible, tax-deferred, and tax-free investments; such as Roth IRAs or Roth 401ks. - Consider investments with insurance protection options for a portion of your IRA, if you need income or death benefit protection from market loss, but want to keep your assets in stock market investments for continued potential for growth. - Keep your retirement plan and life insurance policy beneficiaries current, and make sure you have a valid will in place. - Maintain adequate life insurance, disability insurance, health insurance and long-term care insurance to protect your assets and your family.
+- Consider investments with insurance protection options for a portion of your IRA, if you need income or death benefit protection from market loss, but want to keep your assets in stock market investments for continued potential for growth.
+Keep your retirement plan and life insurance policy beneficiaries current, and make sure you have a valid will in place. - Maintain adequate life insurance, disability insurance, health insurance and long-term care insurance to protect your assets and your family.
 The best retirement plan can be devastated beyond repair without adequate coverage in these areas. - Give to charity where possible, and enjoy the good feeling you get from helping others through your own hard work.